algolia/openvpn-auth-okta/README.md

 ## Manually installing the Okta OpenVPN plugin

-If you have a custom setup, follow the instructions below to install the C plugin and Python scripts that constitute the Okta OpenVPN plugin.
+If you have a custom setup, follow the instructions below to install the C plugin and Golang binary that constitute the Okta OpenVPN plugin.

 ### Manually installing the C Plugin